Has a Medical Professional Caused Injury to You or Your Family?

 Yes, you can and should be present.
-After a lawsuit is filed, the normal course of the discovery process is to have the depositions of all parties and witnesses be taken.
-This includes the questioning of the defendant doctor in a medical malpractice suit.
+After a medical malpractice lawsuit is filed, the normal course of the discovery process is to have the depositions of all parties and witnesses be taken.
+This includes the questioning of the defendant’s doctor in a medical malpractice lawsuit.
 This is the opportunity for your Philadelphia medical malpractice attorney, when deposing the defendant doctor, to get the doctor’s version of the events leading up to your injury on the record.
-As a victim of malpractice, sitting in on a deposition of the defendant in any case can be an emotional experience.
+As a victim of malpractice, sitting in on deposition of the defendant, in any case, can be an emotional experience.
 Nevertheless, it is your attorney’s role, not yours, to ask the questions of the defendant, or of any other witnesses.
-You can however discuss questions you feel are important with your attorney before the defendant doctor’s deposition, and you can always get a copy of the deposition transcript afterward.
-But your medical malpractice attorney will take the lead in the questioning.
+You can however discuss questions you feel are important with your PA medical malpractice attorney before the defendant doctor’s deposition, and you can always get a copy of the deposition transcript afterward.
+But your Philadelphia medical malpractice attorney will take the lead in the questioning.

 Will I have to go to trial?

-How Will I Afford a Lawyer to Handle my Medical Malpractice Case?
+How Will I Afford a Medical Malpractice Lawyer to Handle my Medical Malpractice Case?

 Your medical malpractice case was denied, what now?